Susan Dorothea White: Painting

 White's earliest paintings are mostly oils on composition board and watercolours.
 In the 1970s she changed from oils to the use of acrylics on wood panel.
 She developed skill in a painting technique "that produces nuance in colour and subtle gradations in tones.
 The basis of the method is the application of successive washes of acrylic colour to the wood with light sanding of the surface between each wash."
-White's more recent paintings have been described as exploring "the most intimate experiences of her life, as well as more topical subjects, in meticulously limned acrylic paintings on wood panels.
+The New York critic Andrew Margolis described White's more recent paintings as exploring "the most intimate experiences of her life, as well as more topical subjects, in meticulously limned acrylic paintings on wood panels.
 Her ability to examine unflinchingly such personal milestones as her surgery for a benign brain tumor with a dazed self-portrait in a vertiginously askew hospital setting results in some of the most emotionally jarring narrative imagery in recent art".
 Some of White's acrylic paintings incorporate collage.

 White's large tableau The First Supper, which was painted in 1988 at the time of the Australian Bicentenary, shows White's inventiveness and concern for human issues.
 Controversial in Australia, the painting was exhibited in her solo exhibition in Amsterdam where it featured in the Dutch art journal Kunstbeeld: "The work shows clearly Susan White's thinking about human rights.
 It should be mentioned here that she sometimes places her many faceted talent at the service of the struggle for human rights".
 Subsequently, The First Supper was exhibited in a solo show in Cologne, in the Munich Volkshochschule and in other centres in Germany with media commenting "...in this portrayal Jesus is a woman, an Australian aboriginal.
 Her 'female disciples' are sitting to her right and left: women from all corners of the world..." and "...the image generates intense discussion".
 An American doctoral dissertation and a 1999 journal article analyse The First Supper as "a subversive postmodern ironic reading of Leonardo da Vinci's The Last Supper".

 White's 2012 painting The Anatomy Lesson of Dr Freeman references Rembrandt's The Anatomy Lesson of Dr. Nicolaes Tulp by setting it in a contemporary university laboratory with each of the onlookers rendered as an anatomical prosection and skeleton.
-The painting was first exhibited in a 'circuito off' curated group show during the 55th Venice Biennale in 2013.
+The painting was first exhibited in a 'circuito off' curated group show Sapere Aude during the 55th Venice Biennale in 2013.